 In early 2016, federal agents from the U.S. Department of Labor came to Sun Valley Orchards to hand-deliver a letter.
 According to the letter, the farm—a fourth-generation family farm in southern New Jersey—was being ordered to pay the government over $550,000.
-The bulk of that amount (over $320,000) was because of a single paperwork violation.
+The bulk of that amount (over $320,000) was because of a single alleged violation.

 Now the Marino brothers are joining with the Institute for Justice to demand their day in court, before a real federal judge.
-Article III of the U.S. Constitution created the system of federal courts—with judges appointed by the President, confirmed by Congress, and protected by life tenure—and vests the “judicial power” in those federal courts.
+Article III of the U.S. Constitution created the system of federal courts—with judges appointed by the President, confirmed by Congress, and protected by life tenure—and vests the “judicial Power” in those federal courts.
 Before the government can take away half a million dollars from a family farm, the government should have to prove its case in a real court.

 Unfortunately, those constitutional protections have eroded, and for decades federal agencies have expanded their use of administrative courts overseen by agency judges.
 Prior to the 1970s, if the government wanted to impose a monetary fine, the government almost always had to file a lawsuit in a real federal court.
-But today the Marino brothers’ experience is all too common, and every year thousands of farms, small businesses and individuals are subjected to monetary fines imposed in agency courts.
+But today the Marino brothers’ experience is all too common, and every year thousands of farms, small businesses, and individuals are subjected to monetary fines imposed in agency courts.

 Case Team